SalomePlatform/shaper/src/PrimitivesPlugin/doc/coneFeature.rst

 Cone
 ====

-The feature Cone creates a cone solid.
+Cone feature creates a cone solid.

 To create a Cone in the active part: